pypy/pypy/pypy/doc/faq.rst

 No, and you shouldn't try.
 First and foremost, RPython is a language designed for writing interpreters.
 It is a restricted subset of Python.
-If you program is not an interpreter but tries to do "real things", like use *any* part of the standard Python library or *any* 3rd-party library, then it is not RPython to start with.
+If your program is not an interpreter but tries to do "real things", like use *any* part of the standard Python library or *any* 3rd-party library, then it is not RPython to start with.
 You should only look at RPython if you try to `write your own interpreter`__.